SplotyCode/CodeDNAPlayground/README.md

 ## Fingerprint implementation
 - content-hash: Computes a SHA‑256 hash over the concatenated contents of all entries inside a ZIP.
-- structure-minhash: Computes a MinHash signature based on simple structural features of the ZIP (file roles, paths, and size buckets) to estimate Jaccard similarity.
+- structure-minhash: Computes a MinHash signature based on simple structural features of the ZIP (paths, and size buckets) to estimate Jaccard similarity.

 ## Usage
 Compute a fingerprint